-Transportation staff are not permitted, under any circumstances, to administer a student's medications.
-However, students that are cleared by their physician (via a written Dr's. order) and the Health Services nurses may self-administer during transportation with transportation staff supervision.
+Transportation staff is not permitted, under any circumstances, to administer a student's medications.
+However, students that are cleared by their physician (via a written doctor's order) and the Health Services nurses may self-administer during transportation with transportation staff supervision.